axonivy/angular-demo/README.md

 # Axon.ivy Angular Demo

 Demonstrates how Axon.ivy can be used in conjunction with client-side JavaScript Frameworks like Angular, React.

-This special branch extends the basic demo to also register it as a progressive web application, so it can be in your browser.
-It was tested with Chrome v76.0.3809.87 64-bit on Windows 10.
+This demo is also registered as a progressive web application, so it can be installed in your (compatible) browser.
+It was tested with Chrome v76.0.3809.87 64-bit on Windows 10 with Ivy Designer 7.0.12.

 Beta